aliertunc/ActionFilterAttribute/README.md

 # ActionFilterAttribute
 Using Custom ActionFilter Attribute

-This project developed Asp.Net Core Wep Api.
+This project was developed with Asp.Net Core Wep Api.
 There are two custom ActionFilter.